sm9cc/irl-srt-server/THIRD_PARTY_LICENSES.md

 # License overview of included 3rd party libraries

-The Pimcore project is licensed under the terms of the [MIT license](LICENSE.md).
+The SRT Live Server project is licensed under the terms of the [MIT license](LICENSE.md).

 However, SRT Live Server includes several third-party Open-Source libraries, which are licensed under their own respective Open-Source licenses.

-## Libraries directly included in Pimcore
+## Libraries directly included in SRT Live Server

 ### spdlog by Gabi Melman